blessingjeffrey/Pharma/README.md

-# Project Responsive Web Design using Bootstrap
+# Ex-10 : Project Responsive Web Design using Bootstrap
+## Name: Blessing Jeffrey Y.L
+## Roll.no: 212223220014
 ## Date:09-05-2024

 ## AIM:
 To design a responsive website for a Pharmaceutical Company using Bootstrap.